99kaits/tomochan/README.md

 - image thumbnails
 - file size and dimentions in db
 - videos/audio
+- allowed filetypes and number of uploads configurable by board
+- optimize sql queries
 - post formatting of some variety (im thinking markdown, and maybe a selector for classical formatting which apparently is bbcode), also greentext
 - aesthetics
 - \>\>1 replying